rust-lang/cargo/src/doc/crates-io.md

-Occasions may arise where you publish a version of a crate that actually ends up being broken for one reason or another (syntax error, forgot to include a file, etc).
+Occasions may arise where you publish a version of a crate that actually ends up being broken for one reason or another (syntax error, forgot to include a file, etc.).
 For situations such as this, Cargo supports a “yank” of a version of a crate.

 ```notrust